religiosa1/git-webhook-receiver/README.md

     Can be insecure on plain http connections on gitea 1.14 or older because of [this issue](https://github.com/go-gitea/gitea/issues/11755)

+### Project name restrictions

+As project name is directly accessible in the url in `/projects/:proj_name` for example, there are some restrictions applied on top of it, so it makes the url easier to follow and we don't introduce any concerns.
+The project can contain only letters and chars '\_', '-', '.', can't start or contain two or more consecutive . in the name.

 ## Installation

 ### Build from source